boytpcm123/gitlab-ci-fastlane/README.md

 # Quick start

 If you have ever worked on a project together with other people, perhaps you’ve had a situation in which you pulled some changes from a git repository and it turned out that something stopped working or the project stopped compiling.
 Continuous integration helps to avoid such problems.
-Automatic builds and tests execution after each commit are also useful when you are the only person working on a given project.
+Automatic builds and test execution after each commit are also useful when you are the only person working on a given project.
 With continuous integration, you can notice problems faster and fix them as soon as they appear.

 ###### Machine environments